BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### What types of effects components you can choose from?

 So far, I’ve found the following effect components, each of which controls a different aspect of dialogue, and each of which has different set of attributes, which I’ll explain shortly.
-For now, though, I’m just going to give a brief rundown of each:
+For now, , I’m just going to give a brief rundown of each:

 -   **TLVoice:** The voice line for the character speaking.
 -   **TLAttitudeEvent:** Controls the nodding/motion of the head and animated expressions characters are given when other animations are not being played, i.e. when a character is waiting for you to pick a dialogue choice, or is listening to the character speaking.